SaiKrishnaDasari190/STM32-Projects/Projects in Keil uVision/Readme.md

 __Documentation :__ This folder consists of Block diagram,Flow chart,Input & Outputs and breif Description about the Project

-__Firmware :__ This floder consists of the Program files consists of codes
+__Firmware :__ This folder consists of the Program files consists of codes

-__Hardware :__ This floder consists of Hardware design of the project in an IDE if not possible a video related to the hardware of the project
+__Hardware :__ This folder consists of Hardware design of the project in an IDE if not possible a video related to the hardware of the project